colbert2677/ColbertRbx/README.md

 # ColbertRbx
  Collection of public code resources written or modified for Roblox.
 This is a heavily experimental repository primarily intended for my own use but also available for others to use as well.
-As ColbertRbx is my first dip into the open source contribution space, there might be a lot of bad practices including this mono-repository with all packages available as directories rather than separate repositories, bad use of semver, some unfinished works rather than release-ready packages (check ReplicationUtils as an example of how I ended up publishing a few versions with minimal changes between them) and other such issues.
+As ColbertRbx is my first dip into the open source contribution space, there might be a lot of bad practices including this mono-repository with all packages available as directories rather than separate repositories, moonwave-incompatibile naming, bad use of semver, some unfinished works rather than release-ready packages (check ReplicationUtils as an example of how I ended up publishing a few versions with minimal changes between them) and other such issues.

 | Module | Dependency | Description |
 | -- | -- | -- |